-Wichita Mayor addresses confusion surrounding marijuana and fentanyl strip vote
+Wichita mayor addresses confusion surrounding marijuana and fentanyl strip vote

 “There is no legal way to send us an invoice for what the County chooses to spend their money on.
 That is not how this works,” said Mayor Whipple.

-But the County can bill the City for booking people into the jail, according to Wichita Councilman Bryan Frye.
+But the county can bill the city for booking people into the jail, according to Wichita City Council member Bryan Frye.

 “It is common practice.
 We have done it for years, and this would be an increase in jail stays, so the commissioner as it relates to that is entirely accurate now any other costs associated with it,” said Councilman Frye.